paularah/k8s/README.md

 k8s internally uses the Node access control for kubelet to asses the cluster. webhooks relies on an external proivder to validate authorization mechannisms.
 ABAC relies on JSON files specificy the access control while  RBAC relies on role and role bindings

+## limit-range
+While you can use resource requirement to specify how much compute a pod can use, limit ranges allow you specify default values for every object created.
+Limit ranges only affect existing objects not newly created ones.

 ## liveness-readiness-probe
 liveness probes ensure that a container is healthy, when a conatiner fails the liveness probe test, it is restarted.
 On the other hand readiness probe ensure that a container is ready to start recieving request.
 As a general rule of thumb, you have 3 ways to test for livveness and readness.
 Via an httpRequest, via tcp socket or executing a command.